 Appeal of Accessibility Services’ Decision

-In instances where a dispute or disagreement regarding an accommodation cannot be promptly resolved informally by the College, students may submit and appeal to the Title IX & ADA Coordinator:
+In instances where a dispute or disagreement regarding an accommodation cannot be promptly resolved informally by the college, students may submit and appeal to the Chief Equity Officer:

-The Title IX & ADA Coordinator may review the student’s documentation, speak with the student and staff in Accessibility Services, and take other necessary steps to determine whether the decision of Accessibility Services staff members should be overturned.
-The Title IX & ADA Coordinator’s decision is final.
+The Chief Equity Officer may review the student’s documentation, speak with the student and staff in Accessibility Services, and take other necessary steps to determine whether the decision of Accessibility Services staff members should be overturned.
+The Chief Equity Officer’s decision is final.

 Faculty Complaint of Fundamental Alteration of Curriculum

 Faculty members who believe that a student’s accommodation(s) would fundamentally alter their course must contact Accessibility Services for assistance in determining appropriate alternatives.
 Accessibility Services staff will work with the faculty member and the student to determine an appropriate accommodation.
 If the parties come to an agreement, it will be documented in the Accessibility Services database.
-If, however, the parties cannot come to an agreement, the faculty member should contact the Title IX & ADA Coordinator to initiate the process for determining whether the student’s accommodation(s) would fundamentally alter the course.
+If, however, the parties cannot come to an agreement, the faculty member should contact the Chief Equity Officer to initiate the process for determining whether the student’s accommodation(s) would fundamentally alter the course.

-The Title IX & ADA Coordinator or their designee will work in collaboration with the Provost or their designee to convene a committee that will determine whether the approved accommodation would fundamentally alter the course in question.
+The Chief Equity Officer or their designee will work in collaboration with the Provost or their designee to convene a committee that will determine whether the approved accommodation would fundamentally alter the course in question.
 If the committee determines that the approved accommodation would not fundamentally alter the course, the faculty member will be required to provide the approved accommodation.
 If the committee determines that the approved accommodation would fundamentally alter the course, the committee must determine what, if any, alternate accommodation(s) would be appropriate.

 The committee will consist of no fewer than four (4) but no more than six (6) individuals.
 The committee must include the following: (1) a faculty member from the same department as the faculty member submitting the complaint, (2) a faculty member from a different department from the faculty member submitting the complaint, (3) the Registrar or their designee, and (4) a staff member from Student Affairs.